Performance overlay

 Perfect Weather Pace = actual pace - Weather Cost

-Perfect Pace = GAP - Weather Cost If GAP is missing: Perfect Pace = actual pace - Terrain Effect - Weather Cost
+Equivalent Pace = GAP - Weather Cost If GAP is missing: Equivalent Pace = actual pace - Terrain Effect - Weather Cost

-If you want a cleaner answer to βwhat would this have looked like in better weather on the same route?β, choose Perfect Weather Pace.
-If you want a pace that also smooths out elevation impact, choose Perfect Pace.
+If you want a cleaner answer to “what would this have looked like in better weather on the same route?”, choose Perfect Weather Pace.
+If you want a pace that also smooths out elevation impact for easier cross-course comparison, choose Equivalent Pace.

 What is Estimated Time Lost?